Nantes: Population

-Nantes had 314,138 inhabitants in 2018, the largest population in its history.
+Nantes had 320,732 inhabitants in 2020, the largest population in its history.
 Although it was the largest city in Brittany during the Middle Ages, it was smaller than three other north-western towns: Angers, Tours and Caen.
 Nantes has experienced consistent growth since the Middle Ages, except during the French Revolution and the reign of Napoleon I (when it experienced depopulation, primarily due to the Continental System).
 In 1500, the city had a population of around 14,000.
-Nantes' population increased to 25,000 in 1600 and to 80,000 in 1793.
-In 1800 it was the sixth-largest French city, behind Paris (550,000), Lyon, Marseilles, Bordeaux and Rouen (all 80,000 to 109,000).
+Nantes's population increased to 25,000 in 1600 and to 80,000 in 1793.
+In 1800 it was the sixth-largest French city, behind Paris (550,000), Lyon, Marseille, Bordeaux and Rouen (all 80,000 to 109,000).
 Population growth continued through the 19th century; although other European cities experienced increased growth due to industrialisation, in Nantes growth remained at its 18th-century pace.
 Nantes reached the 100,000 mark about 1850, and 130,000 around 1900.
 In 1908 it annexed the neighbouring communes of Doulon and Chantenay, gaining almost 30,000 inhabitants.
 Population growth was slower during the 20th century, remaining under 260,000 from the 1960s to the 2000s primarily because urban growth spread to surrounding communes.
 Since 2000 the population of Nantes began to rise due to redevelopment, and its urban area has continued to experience population growth.
 The Nantes metropolitan area had a population of 907,995 in 2013, nearly doubling since the 1960s.
 Its population is projected to reach one million by 2030, based on the fertility rate.

-The population of Nantes is younger than the national average, with 44.7 percent under age 29 (France 36.5 percent).
-People over age 60 account for 18.7 percent of the city's population (France 24 percent).
-Single-person households are 51.9 percent of the total, and 16.8 percent of households are families with children.
+The population of Nantes is younger than the national average, with 44.3 percent under age 29 (France 35.3 percent).
+People over age 60 account for 18.7 percent of the city's population (France 26.4 percent).
+Single-person households are 53.1 percent of the total, and 16.4 percent of households are families with children.
 Young couples with children tend to move outside the city because of high property prices, and most newcomers are students (37 percent) and adults moving for professional reasons (49 percent).
 Students generally come from within the region, and working people are often from Paris.
-In 2013, the unemployment rate was 11.4 percent of the active population (France 10 percent, Loire-Atlantique 8.5 percent).
+In 2020, the unemployment rate was 10.5 percent of the active population (France 9.5 percent, Loire-Atlantique 7.9 percent).
 The poorest council estates had unemployment rates of 22 to 47 percent.
-Of those employed, 57.8 percent are in intermediate or management positions, 24.2 percent are technicians and 13.1 percent are plant workers or similar.
-That year, 43.3 percent of the population over 15 had a higher-education degree and 22.3 percent had no diploma.
+Of those employed, 59.5 percent were in intermediate or management positions, 24.1 percent were employees and 11.4 percent were workers in 2020.
+In 2020, 39.7 percent of the population over 15 had a higher-education degree and 12.9 percent had no diploma.